GabrielSlima/blog/articles/oop-composition-inheritance.md

     </p>
     <p>
-        Welcome to the PewdiePie's favourite blog about Software Engineering and today we're going to talk about inheritance and compostion.
+        Welcome to the PewdiePie's favourite blog about Software Engineering and today we're going to talk about inheritance and composition.
 Let's get into it.
     </p>
     <h3>Relationship between the objects</h3>
     <p>